woc-hack/tutorial/README.md

 -------

 Once data retrieval has begun, accessing the specific information desired is simple.
 For example, provided above is the information saved in one element of auth_metadata.
-If access to the AuthorID of each cursor is desired, treat the "AuthorID" as the key in the key value mapping.
-However, one thing to note is that these AuthorIDs are strings.
-This means the way the data is stored in Mongo must be considered.
+If access to the AuthorID of each cursor is desired, the "AuthorID" can be treated as the key in a key value-mapping.
+However, it is often neccesary to consider how the data is stored.

 Most often, when storing data in Mongo, it will be stored in Mongo specific format called BSON.
 BSON objects are saved in unicode.
 Working with unicode can be an issue if printing needs to be done.
 As such, decoding from unicode must to be done.
 Below illustrates a small program that prints each AuthorID from the auth_metadata collection.